winitzki/scall/tutorial/programming_dhall.md

 ```

 We will use this technique to implement `fix` and `unfix`.
-The code will be a function of an arbitrary functor `F`.
+The code will be parameterized by an arbitrary functor `F`.
 For clarity, we split the code into smaller chunks annotated by their types:

 ```dhall